Railsmania/scripts/foundation/rails_hello_world.md

 bundle execute rails server

 This command starts a web server that will serve the default rails page when accesed with a browser.
-The default landing page is not very interesting but we know our project is working properly.
+The default landing page is not very interesting but we know our project is working properly when we see it.

 ##### (Close browser)